 Thanksgiving Thankful Tree Tradition

-Creating and decorating a thankful tree is a Thanksgiving tradition that can help cultivate gratitude during the holidays.
+Creating and decorating a thankful tree is a Thanksgiving tradition that helps cultivate gratitude during the holiday season.
 Or, use paper or clay fall leaves with words of thankfulness to make a DIY gratitude mobile.

 Another great way to teach kids about the true meaning of Thanksgiving is to read gratitude books that inspire thankfulness with your children.
-For even more fall fun, you might enjoy these fun fall activities and ideas with a printable bucket list to keep kids busy learning through play all season.
+For even more fall fun, you might enjoy these fun fall activities and ideas, along with a printable bucket list, to keep kids busy learning through play all season.

 More Fun Ideas